 The transport network provides trains between the main cities and the extensive and efficient bus network to reach the little villages.

-Dublin Airport is the main of the country with international flights.
+Dublin Airport is the main airport of the country with international flights.
 Other airports are Cork, Shannon, Kerry, Knock, Waterford, Donegal, Derry and Belfast.

 For those arriving by sea there are several connections from France and the United Kingdom.
 Cork, Rosslare, Dublin, Dun Laoghaire, Larne, Belfast and Ballycastle the main ports.